topobyte/sqlite-collections/README.md

 # About

-This is a Java library provides collection implementations based on SQLite.
+This is a Java library that provides collection implementations based on SQLite.

-Using it is usefule in the following scenarios:
+Using it is useful in the following scenarios:

 A) You need to store something in a huge collection that does not fit into memory.
 By using the SQLite-based collections, you can move the storage to disk